In-Context Algebra: Model Architecture and Training

 \section{Model Architecture and Training}

 In this section, we provide more details about our training setup.

 \textbf{Model Training Details.} We train autoregressive transformer models~\citep{vaswani2017attention}, on in-context algebra sequence data sampled as described in Section~\ref{sec:task-description}, with a batch size of $128$, and sequences with $200$ facts.
-Our vocabulary consists of $16$ single-token variables, a predictive token, and a separator token (meaning $N=18$ in total), and each fact is made up of $5$ tokens.
-Our transformer implementation is based on code adapted from nanoGPT~\citep{Karpathy2022}; we use Rotary Positional Embeddings (RoPE)~\citep{su2024rope} instead of learned positional embeddings.
+Our vocabulary consists of $16$ variable tokens, a predictive token, and a separator token ($N=18$ in total), and each fact is made up of $5$ tokens.
+As an additional hold-out scheme, we select one variable token (e.g., $a$) that is never assigned as an identity element during training.
+This ensures that we can test both per-sequence hold-outs (where copying is not possible), and variable-assignment hold-outs where the exact assignment of elements to variables is unseen.

+\textbf{Tooling and Compute.} Our transformer implementation is based on code adapted from nanoGPT~\citep{Karpathy2022}; we use Rotary Positional Embeddings (RoPE)~\citep{su2024rope} instead of learned positional embeddings.
 We use the AdamW optimizer~\citep{loshchilov2018decoupled} with a learning rate of $10^{-5}$, and $1000$ warmup steps.
 The primary model we study in the main paper has $4$ layers, with $8$ attention heads per layer, and a hidden state dimension of $1024$.
-We usually see convergence (eval accuracy $\geq 99\%$) between $30,000$ and $75,000$ steps.
-As shown in Figure~\ref{fig:multiple_training_curves}, we observe qualitatively similar patterns across multiple training runs with different seeds, both in terms of phase transitions in the loss and in hold-out evaluation accuracy.
+As shown in Figure~\ref{fig:multiple_training_curves}, we observe qualitatively similar patterns across different seeds, both in terms of phase transitions in the loss and hold-out evaluation accuracy.
+We usually see convergence (eval. accuracy $\geq 99\%$) between $30{,}000$ and $75{,}000$ steps and save the checkpoint with the best evaluation accuracy.

-\textbf{Tooling and Compute.} We train our models with either NVIDIA A100 80GB GPUs or NVIDIA A6000 48GB GPUs.
+We train our models with either NVIDIA A100 80GB GPUs or NVIDIA A6000 48GB GPUs.
 Training statistics are logged using Weights and Biases~\citep{wandb}.
 Experiments are implemented using NNsight~\citep{fiottokaufman2025nnsight} and PyTorch~\citep{paszke2019pytorch}, and run on workstations with NVIDIA A6000 48GB GPUs.
-We use SymPy~\citep{meurer2017sympy} for simulating various group structures for our in-context algebra setting and use a custom implementation for magmas, semigroups, and quasigroups, with quasigroup generation based on \citet{jacobson1996generating}'s method for latin squares.
+We use SymPy~\citep{meurer2017sympy} for simulating various group structures for our in-context algebra setting and use a custom implementation for magmas, semigroups, and quasigroups, with quasigroup generation based on \citet{jacobson1996generating}'s method for Latin squares.